root-foundation/root/foundation/Convergence.md

 1. Each activity (i.e., node) has a notion of [complexity](https://en.wikipedia.org/wiki/Game_complexity): the number of possible states for that activity.
 For example: assembly work is less complex due to limited possibilities, whereas product design is far more complex due to exponentially more possibilities.
 Within the tree, sub-activities will be superexponentially less complex than their parent (explained later).
 2. A pair of similarly complex activities have a notion of "similarity": the more similar two activities are, the more seamlessly ability transfers between them.
 The tree-path distance between two activities (at the same complexity depth) represents the similarity between them.

-[^elo]: Go has a greater ELO spread amongst its top players than Chess, leading to more extreme outcomes.

 _Advancements_ (i.e., [changes](#story-instrument-technology)) tend to push us _upwards_ towards more complex activities — by adding more complex activities (and sub-activities) to the tree while removing less complex ones.
 For example, spreadsheets removed many lower complexity activities related to bookkeeping while spawning many new branches and fields (e.g. analysis, risk modeling, etc.).